Microsoft Agent Framework

 static string GetWeather([Description("The location")] string location)

-=> $"The weather in {location} is sunny with a high of 22°C.";
+return $"The weather in {location} is sunny with a high of 22°C.";

-AITool[] tools = [AIFunctionFactory.Create(GetWeather)];
+AITool[] tools = [getWeather];

-instructions: "You are a helpful assistant with weather tools.",
+Instructions = "You are a helpful assistant with weather tools.",

-tools: tools);
+AIAgent agent = aiProjectClient.AsAIAgent(agentVersion, tools: tools);

 Retrieving Agents with Tools